 IS THE FRIENDS OF FORESTRY PAC AFFILIATED WITH ANY MAJOR POLITICAL PARTY?
 NO. The PAC is not bound by Democrat or Republican (other any other) party.
 Environmental and business issues are not party specific.
 Support of a candidate will be based on their voting record, past support of forestry issues or their stated platform regarding forestry related and business issues.

 WHO WILL MAKE THE DECISIONS ON WHO TO SUPPORT?
-All members who contribute $500 or more to the FFPAC are invited to meetings to determine who to support and how much will be contributed to an individual campaign.
-This committee will solicit and accept advice from NCFA members and others knowledgeable about the candidates.
+All members who contribute $500 or more to the FFPAC are invited to the FFPAC meetings to determine who to support and how much will be contributed to an individual campaign.
+This committee will solicit and accept advice from all FFPAC contributors and others knowledgeable about the candidates.